-1 Timothy will talk a lot about church membership - its safeguards, it's privileges, it's obligations.

-And at times, like here, the safeguards and privileges have to be removed to remind the person of the obligations.
+1 Timothy is going to talk a lot about membership in the Body of Christ - its safeguards, its privileges, its obligations.
+And there are times, like with Hymenaeus and Alexander, that those safeguards and privileges have to be removed to remind the person of the obligations.
 Tough love has a place in church life.